 Women with disabilities

-BreastScreen Queensland staff understand that impaired mobility, undressing and dressing, coordination and speech issues may deter some women from having a breastscreen but our experienced female staff are only too happy to help and will do all they can to put you at ease.
+BreastScreen Queensland staff understand that impaired mobility, coordination and speech issues may deter some women from having their breastscreen.
+However our experienced female staff are happy to help and will do all they can to put you at ease.
 If you would like to discuss any concerns prior to your appointment, contact BreastScreen Queensland on 13 20 50 and ask to speak to one of our specially trained nurses.
 The nurse will be able to advise which service will best meet your needs.

 Most of our screening and assessment services provide: